 The interaction of the x-ray cavity with the inner-shell resonances can be well described by the recently developed quantum optical model \cite{huang2024}.
 In particular, the collective spin-exchange $J$ (associated with $\delta_c$) and decay rate $\Gamma$ (associated with $\gamma_c$) are expressed as:

 where $\frac{N}{A}$ is the atomic number area density, $\mathbf{d}$ is the dipole matrix element, and $\mathbf{G}(z, z^{\prime}, \omega)$ is the normalized Green's function which can be calculated using a transfer matrix or Parratt's formalism \cite{huang2024}.
 Within the x-ray cavity, $\mathbf{G}(z, z^{\prime}, \omega)$ strongly depends on the cavity detuning, particularly the angular offset ($\Delta \theta$) from the first-order cavity mode.
-Using Eqs. \ref{jlleq} and \ref{gammalleq}, Fig. \ref{fig2} visualizes the control mechanism of the core-hole states.
+Using Eqs. \ref{jlleq} and \ref{gammalleq}, Fig. \ref{fig2} visualizes the control mechanism of the core-hole states under the cavity used in this work, consisting of 2.4-nm Pt / 20.4-nm C / 2.9-nm WSi$_{2}$ / 20.0-nm C / 14.0-nm Pt, deposited on a silicon wafer.
+WSi$_{2}$ serves as the resonant atomic layer due to its strong $2p-5d$ dipole-allowed transition, and the RIXS measurement with bulk samples shows no additional splittings due to crystal-field and spin-orbit coupling \cite{zhao2025}.
+The performance and the structure of the cavity sample were characterized at the B16 Test Beamline at the Diamond Light Source (as detailed in \cite{supp2024}).
 The maximum CER appears at the cavity-mode angle where the CIS is relatively small, while the maximum CIS occurs at $\Delta \theta \sim 70 ~\mu$rad where CER is relatively small.
 These two characteristic cavity detunings were selected for experimental investigation and are marked by the pink cross and the blue star in Fig. \ref{fig2}.